 My husband and I are total foodies but when planning our trip to Iceland we had no idea how much of a foodie destination this would be.
 We had the opportunity to do a food tour in Reykjavik, Iceland with Wake Up Reykjavik Food Tour.
 This was a wonderful opportunity to try some local delicacies we wouldn’t normally try.

 This is a popular restaurant for both locals and visitors.
-This was our first stop where we had some lovely meat soup.
+This was our first stop on our Reykjavik food tour where we had some lovely meat soup.
 They call it meat soup but I would call it a meat stew.
 Icelandic meat soup is a popular dish and is the perfect meal to warm you up on a cold winter day.
 This meat soup was made with lamb, potatoes, rice and some other vegetables.
 For the brave foodie, we had the opportunity to try the local fermented shark.
 It comes in a sealed container and for good reason.
 Upon opening the jar of fermented shark, you will get blown over by the aroma of ammonia.
 If you can initially get past the smell, your initial bite of fermented shark will have little to no taste.
 Give it a minute and the fermented shark will leave a foul taste in your mouth.
 I hope you saved some meat soup to wash down the shark!
 Yes, this doesn’t sound appealing at all but when in Iceland it is worth giving it a try.

 Ostabúðin, The Cheese Shop

-We continued on to our next stop for some unusually delicious rye bread ice cream at Cafe Loki.
+We continued on the Reykjavik food tour to our next stop for some unusually delicious rye bread ice cream at Cafe Loki.
 This ice cream is similar to chocolate chip ice cream – you would never know it is actually rye bread.
 Cafe Loki offers traditional Icelandic homemade dishes and is conveniently located by the famous tourist attraction Hallgrímskirkja church where you can get a spectacular view of the city.

 The hot dog stand Bæjarins bestu pulsur